tychart/BYU-CS-224-LABS/1-Linux-Systems/linux-systems.md

 To copy the file you downloaded, type the following into the terminal on your machine (again, not from within your `ssh` session!)

 ```
-scp lab1.tar.gz user@schizo.cs.byu.edu:
+scp lab1.tar.gz user@machine.cs.byu.edu:
 ```

-`user` should be replaced with your CS username, and if you are not in the folder on your machine containing the downloaded file, you will need to include the relative path to it.
+`user` should be replaced with your CS username, `machine` should be replaced with the name of a machine in the CS lab, and if you are not in the folder on your machine containing the downloaded file, you will need to include the relative path to it.

 ### Step 3.
 Confirm successful copy and move file